Putnam Cottage

 Putnam Cottage was also known as Knapp Tavern during the American Revolution.
-It is located at 243 East Putnam Avenue (United States Route 1), on the former route of the Boston Post Road, in Greenwich, Connecticut.
+It is located at 243 East Putnam Avenue (U.S. Route 1), on the former route of the Boston Post Road, in Greenwich, Connecticut.

 Early history

 Early records show that in February 1680, a Greenwich Town Meeting ordered Justus Bush, John Lockwood and Joseph Ferris to lay out a township upon the land lying nearby Horseneck Brook, to number twenty home lots of four acres each and a piece of land for a common.
 Captain Israel Knapp bought the Horseneck property in 1692.
 Architectural historians have stated that the east front room could have been built prior to this date.
 A house was built on site possibly during the first quarter of the 1700s.

 By 1750 the original home had been expanded by Timothy Knapp for use as a small tavern, and was a gathering place for the local Freemasons.
 It became known as Knapp's Tavern from 1754 on and during the American Revolution particularly.
 The tavern served locals, travelers, militia and also many Continental troops during the American Revolutionary War.
 In 1776, General George Washington stopped there with his troops for lunch, as evidenced by his expense report on file with the Smithsonian Institution.